 Retirement contributions are calculated as a percentage of gross pay.
 Retirement contributions are not subject to federal income tax in the year they are deducted but may be subject to tax if withdrawn.

 Wage garnishments are court orders requiring the University to withhold a predetermined amount from identified individual’s scheduled pay and remitted, by the University, directly to the court or legally authorized agency named in the garnishment order.
 Examples of garnishments include child support, bankruptcy, tax levies, alimony and student loans.
-Accounting Operations, a division of the Office of the Corporate Controller, is responsible for administering payroll deductions as required by Notices to Withhold Income for Child Support, Tax Levies, and Writs of Garnishment.
+Accounting Operations, a division of the Office of Budget and Finance, is responsible for administering payroll deductions as required by Notices to Withhold Income for Child Support, Tax Levies, and Writs of Garnishment.
 Wage garnishments are received and processed through Accounting Operations.
 Any departmental administrator in receipt of an employee-related payroll deduction notice should immediately route it to Accounting Operations.
 Accounting Operations notifies the identified individual if garnishment activity has been received on their behalf.
 For questions regarding wage garnishments, please contact Accounting Operations by phone at 814-865-7635 or by fax at 814-865-0533.